Combining Changes and Conflict Resolution

 Show File Conflicts

-the Show file conflicts button, in comparison with the Show conflicts button, is shown when there are conflicts in files which are not directly linked to your application.
+The Show file conflicts button is shown when there are conflicts in files which are not directly linked to your application.

-When clicked, it will open up a pop-up window with a list of all the files that are affected by the update process, with conflicted ones at the top of the list.
+When clicked, it opens up a pop-up window with a list of all the files that are affected by the update process, with conflicted ones at the top of the list.

-You can also use the Show Changes on Disk menu item.
+You can also use the Show Changes on Disk menu item instead.

 Rebase-Specific Controls